The views expressed by the host on this program documented to be almost always right, 99.6% of the time.

 They want as many people as possible in the federal exchanges.

-Ladies and gentlemen, to make hay and to assume even more control and power over the American people.
+Because this is how they intend, ladies and gentlemen, to make hay and to assume even more control and power over the American people.

 UK Daily Mail.

-The jobless rate, African-Americans, is the same as it was during the Depression in 1929.
+The jobless rate, African Americans, is the same as it was during the Depression in 1929.

 Hispanic unemployment has now risen to 12%.